Welcome to the Office of Human Resources at Polytechnic University of Puerto Rico.

 - If the employee reaches 180 days of disability and their income does not reach 80%, he/she is entitled to this insurance, which pays 60% of the basic annual salary.

 - All regular full-time employees are eligible.
-Their contribution must be deducted directly from their paycheck, between 1% and 10% of the monthly salary.
+Their contribution must be deducted directly from their paycheck, from 1% to $15,000 of the annual salary.

 - Any employee interested in coursing studies in our institution is entitled to a 50% exemption.